tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

           ]>
 ```

-We can now update our example above to now longer explicitly create the memory card.
+We can now update our example above to no longer explicitly create the memory card.

 ```ruby
 context 'when a camera has a memory card' do